 4. Providing enough distance

-A good orthodontist uses a variety of tools to measure the distance between teeth.
+A professional and high-level orthodontist will use a variety of tools to measure the distance between teeth.
 Orthodontic brackets provide enough space to properly fit in the desired position.
 In the case of a very short distance between teeth, the orthodontist will use special instruments called spacers to provide enough space for brackets.
 In some cases, the orthodontist may prescribe the patient to use this instrument for a few days or a few weeks.

-After extracting all extra teeth and providing enough space for brackets, the orthodontist will mold your teeth in half an hour.
+After extracting all extra teeth and providing enough space for brackets, the orthodontist will mould your teeth in half an hour.

-This mold helps the orthodontist to simulate all aspects of the treatment and plan the final procedure of installation.
-For example, an experienced orthodontist uses the dental mold to determine the type of appliances and the length of required archwires.
+This mould helps the orthodontist to simulate all aspects of the treatment and plan the final procedure of installation.
+For example, an experienced orthodontist uses the dental mould to determine the type of appliances and the length of required archwires.

 6. Banding

-This relatively simple procedure can be easily done by a skilled orthodontist.
+A skilled orthodontist can easily do this relatively simple procedure.
 Metal bands are wrapped around the molars in this step to act as an anchor for other appliances installed inside the mouth.
 Traditionally, orthodontists wrap all teeth with these metal bands.
-However, the new banding methods allow orthodontists to only wrap them around the back teeth.
+However, the new banding methods allow orthodontists only to wrap them back around the back teeth.

 7. Connecting the metal bands